Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 ▢ Internet speed in the Philippines is quite slow.
 Mobile internet speeds on average are 30 mbps and 75 mbps broadband speeds.

 📲 I usually use Airalo for esims in the Philippines.
-You can use my code ROSEAN3468 for $3 USD off your first purchase
+Use my code ROSEAN3468 for $3 USD off your first purchase

 ▢ Like in many countries in Asia, there’s not really a culture of personal space, especially in crowded markets and on public transportation.